EddieKHHo/EddieKHHo.github.io/_drafts/decision-tree-2.md

 Overall, I found this a useful exercise to get a deeper understanding of how a decision tree classifier is created.
 Obviously, the functions that I wrote (e.g. `gini_all_splits`, `gini_best_split`) are not the most efficient; they are actually quite slow when there are many features.
 There are probably more clever ways to find the local optimum split than just going through all values in a range but that is out of the scope for this post.

-# Construct continuous decision tree
+# Construct a continuous decision tree

 Just as a proof of concept, you can treat the target as a continuous variable, rather than a categorical variable and obtain the same tree.
 The only difference is that instead of using the Gini index as a measure of impurity, you would use something like the mean squared error or the mean absolute error (described in [Part 1]({% post_url 2021-06-24-Decision-tree-part1 %}){:target="_blank"}).